 We will also add extra illuminations to the living tree on Longmarket rather than chopping down an Alpine fir tree.
 We have decided to celebrate our ‘living tree’ by adding extra illuminations and specially commissioned wooden decorations created by Canterbury School of Visual Arts at Canterbury College.

 So, how much does this costs and what are we paying for?

-Over the five years, we will spend around £340,000 on the lights, as well as the power we use, a surprisingly small cost of around £2k per annum as the lights are all LED so very efficient (we also leave them on for 24 hours a day as the costs of installing timers is prohibitive versus the costs of the power; also, at this time of year it is often quite gloomy and so we get great value from them all day when that is the case.).
-By deciding not to purchase an alpine tree this year, we have saved £1,800 (and a tree!).
+We leave them on for 24 hours a day as the costs of installing timers is prohibitive versus the costs of the power; also, at this time of year it is often quite gloomy and so we get great value from them all day when that is the case.

 Roughly half the cost is the hire of the lights over the five year term (we don’t buy them as the hire covers repairs, replacement and storage) and half is the installation and take-down.
 Installing in a city like Canterbury is a delicate process, carried out at night and it takes at least 6 nights, with a number of crew and ‘cherry pickers’ to get it done, including the testing of both the fixings and lights themselves as part of that.